 Commit to PI Objectives

-Creating Program and Value Stream Objectives
+Creating Program and Solution PI Objectives

-These objectives should be SMART, much like the team PI objectives, and have stretch objectives.
-Also, like the team PI objectives, these might be business Capabilities the ART is working on, enablers, or other business or technical goals.
+The summarized objectives should be SMART, much like the team PI objectives, and have uncommitted objectives.
+Also, like the team PI objectives, the program PI objectives might describe business features the ART is working on, enablers, or other business or technical goals.

-Shed Excess WIP with Realistic Objectives
+Reduce WIP with Realistic PI Objectives

 Learn More Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.
 Reinertsen, Donald.
 The Principles of Product Development Flow: Second Generation Lean Product Development.
 Celeritas Publishing, 2009.